benaclejames/VRCFaceTracking/EXAMPLE.md

 5. You can keep the threshold values at `0` and `1., or you can experiment to find out what works best for your eyes.
 These values control at what point the animations begin to blend into one another, and you'll likely want some deadzone so your eyes aren't fluttering.
 I set it mine to `0.4` and `0.9`.

+> **TIP** You can view the current values returned by the eye-tracking API by opening the Debug menu in VRChat and viewing the parameters live.

 ## Eye Movement

 1. Create animation files for each eye or for both eyes.
 I created: